-Ultrasonographic measurement of CIMT for prediction of clinical vascular events is considered experimental, investigational, and unproven.
-There is insufficient evidence in the peer reviewed medical literature to establish safety, efficacy, and effect on net health outcomes.
+Ultrasonographic measurement of CIMT for prediction of clinical vascular events is considered experimental, investigational, and unproven due to insufficient evidence in the peer reviewed medical literature that that have not established safety, efficacy and effect on net health outcomes.

 DOCUMENTATION REQUIREMENTS.
 Molina Healthcare reserves the right to require that additional documentation be made available as part of its coverage determination; quality improvement; and fraud; waste and abuse prevention processes.
 Documentation required may include, but is not limited to, patient records, test results and credentials of the provider ordering or performing a drug or service.
-Molina Healthcare may deny reimbursement or take additional appropriate action if the documentation provided does not support the initial determination that the drugs or services were medically necessary, not investigational, or experimental, and otherwise within the scope of benefits afforded to the member, and/or the documentation demonstrates a pattern of billing or other practice that is inappropriate or excessive.
+Molina Healthcare may deny reimbursement or take additional appropriate action if the documentation provided does not support the initial determination that the drugs or services were medically necessary, not investigational or experimental, and otherwise within the scope of benefits afforded to the member, and/or the documentation demonstrates a pattern of billing or other practice that is inappropriate or excessive.